Pmmlabs/OpenPeriscope/README.md

 Or, you can use pre-built executables from [Releases page](https://github.com/Pmmlabs/OpenPeriscope/releases)

-On Windows, be sure to install PepperFlash (go to [https://get.adobe.com/ru/flashplayer/otherversions](https://get.adobe.com/ru/flashplayer/otherversions), choose OS, chose "PPAPI")
+On Windows, be sure to install PepperFlash (go to [https://get.adobe.com/ru/flashplayer/otherversions](https://get.adobe.com/ru/flashplayer/otherversions), choose OS, choose "PPAPI")

 ### Using as userscript